Yemen kills 10 militants, Sanaa faces carbomb threat

-SANAA/ADEN (Reuters) - At least 10 suspected militants were killed in air strikes in southern Yemen on Thursday, and authorities reinforced security at foreign missions and government sites in Sanaa over warnings of a possible al Qaeda attack in the capital.
+SANAA/ADEN, April 5 (Reuters) - Airstrikes killed 10 suspected Islamist militants in southern Yemen on Thursday, an official said, and authorities boosted security at foreign missions and government sites in Sanaa over a warning al Qaeda planned car bomb attacks in the capital.

 A local official in southern Abyan province, partly controlled by an al Qaeda-linked group, said Yemeni warplanes launched two strikes at Islamist targets in the village of Umm al-Jabalayn, near the militant stronghold city of Jaar.

 The official said at least 10 militants were killed in the attack.
-Jaar residents said they saw members of the group, Ansar al-Sharia, bringing bodies back to the city for burial.
+Jaar residents said they saw members of the group, Ansar al-Sharia members bringing bodies back to the city for burial.

-In a text message, a group which identified itself as Ansar al-Sharia denied any of its militants were killed in the strike.

-But the Ministry of Interior said on its website the number of militants killed during a campaign by the country’s military and security forces over the past few days was over 100.

 The reported strike is near an area where Ansar al-Sharia last week said it killed at least 20 Yemeni soldiers.

+Suspicious cars were being stopped at makeshift checkpoint for spot searches, they said.

-The Interior Ministry said in a statement it had ordered heightened security near government buildings and foreign missions.
+The Interior Ministry ordered heightened security near government buildings and foreign missions, “to deal with any potential act of sabotage and terrorism,” according to a statement posted on its website.

 “We have received information concerning plans by al Qaeda to move its operations to Sanaa,” a security official told Reuters.
 “We believe it is preparing to carry out these operations using car bombs any time soon,” he added.